Click here for schedule of festival activities.

 Dennis Slifer and others for the photos in this site.

 The Rockbridge Mountain Music & Dance Festival is not your usual festival.
 There's no contest and no fancy line-up of big-name acts.
 No crowds.
-No pressure to arrive early to get a spot because there’s plenty of room!
+No pressure to arrive early to get a spot because there is plenty of room!

 If you love dancing and old-time music in a mellow setting, Rockbridge is the festival for you.
 Those who like structure will find plenty to do, while others rarely leave the campground area, choosing to play and visit around the "neighborhood" where a laid-back, low-key air prevails.